stwomack/python-aks/README.md

 - **Requests**: 0.2 CPU, 256Mi memory
 - **Limits**: 0.5 CPU, 512Mi memory

-Adjust these values in `deployment.yaml` based on your workload requirements.
+These values can be adjusted in `config.env` under the Resource Limits section.